jmvlangen/modular-method-package/README.md

 published by the VU university library).

 ## Requirements
 This package requires [SageMath](https://www.sagemath.org/).
-It was last tested on version 9.1, but should work on version 9.0 or newer.
+It was tested to work on version 9.1, but requires at least version 9.0 to work.
+It has been confirmed that version 9.3 causes some of the doctests included with the code (see [Testing](#testing)) to fail.
+The code is still usable on this version as the failures seem to not correspond to mathematical errors, but changes like the text printed and the ordering of generators.

 The package has the option to do newform computations in [Magma](http://magma.maths.usyd.edu.au/magma) if it is installed.
 It